 In the High Sierra, it’s not difficult to see why fall is the most romantic season.
 Winter is about schussing down the slopes or snowshoeing.
 Summer, you want to get outside and explore the great outdoors via hiking or biking.
 But in the fall, the High Sierra lets out a big collective sigh and pauses for a moment.
 The crowds have dwindled to a trickle.
-There’s a crispness in the air at night to warrant snuggling up next to a fireplace.
-And of course, mother nature puts on a display of colors that a painter would be envious of.
+There’s a crispness in the air at night to warrant snuggling up near a fireplace.
+And of course, Mother Nature puts on a display of colors that a painter would be envious of.
 For those looking for more inspiration, here’s a few ideas on how to plan a fall romantic getaway.

 Go For A Lazy Stroll